distek/panel.nvim/README.md

     -- the config
     config: {
-        -- the panels
-        panel: {
         -- height of the panel
         size: number
         -- the panel views
         views: {
             {
                 -- the view name
                 name: string
                 -- the view filetype
                 ft: string
                 -- how to open the view; return the buffer's ID
                 open: function() -> number
                 -- how to close the view when navigating away (if applicable)
                 close: function() | nil
                 -- window options to apply to view
                 wo: table<string, any>
-                }
             }
         }
     }